tytydraco/yessleep/out/My_Ghostly_Intruder_Pt_2_.md

 I am still moving into my new place, except the place seemed to have come with a surprise guest.

-I walked over to my fridge and right as I open it, I see giant spiders run out and jump onto my face and around my hands.
+I walked over to my fridge and right as I open it, I see giant spiders run out and jump onto my face as they swarm around my hands.

-Suddenly I'm swarmed with them.
+Suddenly I'm overwhelmed with them.

-I scream and immediately get to dusting myself off.
-Knocking over a bag near me, I feel them running all around me, the masses
-One went in my nose and I started slapping my nose with my hand and try to blow it out.
+I scream and immediately get to dusting myself off, frantically.
+Knocking over a bag near me, I feel them running all around me, the masses one went in my nose making me flinch, I slap my nose with my hand and try to blow it out.

 That was until I heard laughter from the corner, the feeling of the little spiders and my clogged nose all went away.